Learn About Cannabis

 The Plant

-Cannabis is a flowering plant with many utilitarian purposes: seeds can be used for food; stalks can be used for paper, clothing, rope and building materials; and leaves, flowers and roots can be used for medicinal purposes.
+Cannabis is a flowering plant with many utilitarian purposes: seeds can be used for food; stalks can be used for paper, clothing, rope and building materials.

 Female plants can grow the flowers, or buds, that are utilized most often for human consumption.
 The cola refers to the plant’s “bud site” where tight female flowers bloom.
 Colas form at all budding sites throughout the plant, but the larger, firmer colas tend to form toward the top of the plant with the main cola, sometimes called the apical bud, forming at the very top of the plant.